caudino/design-tokens/README.md

 [![npm][npm-badge]][npm-badge-url]

-Design tokens are the visual design atoms of the design system — specifically, they are named entities that store visual design attributes.
-We use them in place of hard-coded values (such as hex values for color or pixel values for spacing) in order to maintain a scalable and consistent visual system for UI development.
+Named entities that store visual design info, in order to maintain a scalable, consistent system for UI development.

 ---